 Babies love playing in cars and fiddling with car keys, especially hitting the lock button to hear the beep it makes.
 To avoid having them lock themselves inside the car when you’re outside of it, or climbing into the car when you’re not there to supervise, always keep cars locked, even in the garage, and store keys out of reach from tiny hands.
 This is important year-round but especially so on hot days when temperatures inside the car can get dangerously high.

 6. Don’t cover the car seat with a blanket.

 A blanket may help your child fall asleep in the car seat, but even a thin muslin covering can make the temperature under that blanket way too hot.
 You also want to be able to see your child while you’re driving, which brings us to our next tip….

 Set up a mirror that allows you to see your child’s face from the driver’s seat when they’re in a rear-facing car seat.
 That allows you to keep an eye on them to make sure they’re comfortable and not overheating.

 photo: Sharon McCutcheon via Unsplash

 8. Adjust your car seat straps.

 9. Never leave your child alone in the car.
+For real.

 Even if you only have a quick errand, even if your baby has finally fallen asleep, even if you crack the window open for air flow, you should never leave your child unattended in a car.
-A child’s body temperature heats up more quickly than an adult’s, and even a few minutes alone in a hot car can be dangerous.
+A child’s body temperature heats up more quickly than an adult’s, and even a few minutes alone in a hot car can be life-threatening.